Jack Brooks: Monster Slayer

-Jack Brooks: Monster Slayer is a 2007 Canadian comedy horror monster movie produced by Brookstreet Pictures.
-The film was directed Jon Knautz and stars Trevor Matthews, Robert Englund and Rachel Skarsten.
+Jack Brooks: Monster Slayer is a 2007 Canadian comedy horror film produced by Brookstreet Pictures.
+The film was directed by Jon Knautz and stars Trevor Matthews, Robert Englund and Rachel Skarsten.
 The film is about a plumber named Jack (Trevor Matthews) whose family gets slaughtered by a demonic beast.
-While fixing the pipes for Dr. Crowley (Robert Englund), the Professor awakens an evil source and eventually transforms his body into a monster.
+While fixing the pipes for Professor Crowley (Robert Englund), the Professor awakens an evil source and eventually transforms his body into a monster.
 With the evil spreading out of control, Jack harnesses his anger to face the monsters and avenge his family.

 Plot

 The film begins with a monstrous cyclops assaulting a village in Africa, where a monster hunter is preparing to intervene, and a flashback to tell the story that leads up to this is told.
 As a child, Jack Brooks witnesses his sister, mother and father attacked and killed by a forest troll during a camping trip, with Jack forced to run and hide to avoid the same fate.
 This leaves now-adult Jack with an extremely short fuse and uncontrolled anger issues that frustrate his psychotherapist and alienates Jack's impatient and irritable girlfriend Eve with whom he attends night school taught by Professor Crowley.
 Jack is constantly late to class and only attends the end of a lesson where Crowley demonstrates a chemical reaction of Sodium metal in water, which causes a small explosion with just a tiny piece cut off of a larger block.

 Working as a plumber, Jack is propositioned by Professor Crowley to help him clear an obstruction in the pipes of his newly purchased home, which fails to yield results and injures Jack, but also unearths something buried in the backyard of the house.
 Jack leaves to order a replacement part, while Professor Crowley becomes possessed by some unknown force and spends the night digging in the backyard with his bare hands.
 Upon awakening in the morning with no memory of the night's events, Crowley gives in to morbid curiosity and uses a shovel to dig up a large box found to contain human bones and what looks like an intact heart.